June 3, 2020

-In Vietnam despite that Hanoi authorities have announced a plan to ban dog meat in 2021 there are still markets in rural areas and cities which include stalls selling domestic animals for food.
+In Vietnam, despite the fact that Hanoi authorities have announced a plan to ban dog meat in 2021, there are still markets in rural areas and cities which include stalls selling domestic animals for food.

 The internet also contributed to the growing public outcry against dog stealing in recent years, with increasing awareness that dogs cooked in restaurants are stolen pets.
 Still, the Vietnamese market consumes roughly 5 million dogs per year, which is almost equal to the number of dogs living as pets in households nationwide.